madd-ison/inside-voices-server/README.md

 **Post A Journal Entry**
 ----
-  Creates a new post with an id.
+  Creates a new post with a new id.

 * **URL**